jballoffet/grpc-samples/README.md

 3. Build and run the sample apps, visit [apps readme](./workspace/README.md) for instructions.

 ## Maintainers
-This project is mantained by:
+This repository is mantained by:
 * [Javier Balloffet](http://github.com/jballoffet)

 ## Original version